weaveworks/policy-agent/docs/getting-started.md

 ### Using HelmRelease and Flux

-To install Weave Policy Agent using `Flux` it requires the `HelmRepository` and `HelmRelease` for the Weave Policy Agent  to be applied into your cluster by adding them to your cluster repository in a location that's readable by flux
+To install Weave Policy Agent using `Flux` it requires the `HelmRepository` and `HelmRelease` for the Weave Policy Agent  to be applied into your cluster by adding them to your cluster repository in a location that's readable by flux.

 <details>
   <summary>Click to expand Weave Policy Agent HelmRepository </summary>